-DFI Inc. ("DFI") is the parent company of the Company and owns 48.06% of the outstanding shares of the Company as of both December 31, 2022 and 2021.
+DFI Inc. ("DFI") is the parent company of the Company and owns 48.06% of the outstanding shares of the Company as of December 31, 2023 and 2022.
 Qisda Corporation ("Qisda") is the ultimate controlling party of the Company.
 DFI and Qisda have issued the consolidated financial statements for public use.